ashivashankars/Team_4Musketeers_capstone_project/README.md

    - On first run, this will:
      - Vectorize all jobs.
      - Create and populate the Chroma collection.
-   - On subsequent runs, it will load the existing collection and reâ€‘instantiate the `FeatureVectorization` pipeline.
+   - On subsequent runs, it will load the existing collection and re-instantiate the `FeatureVectorization` pipeline.

 4. **Configure Gemini API key**
    - When prompted, enter your Google API key in the notebook input (or store it as a Colab secret named `GOOGLE_API_KEY`).